 Organic peanut butter

-Store bought peanut butters have at least a year-long shelf life.
+Store bought peanut butter have at least a year-long shelf life.
 Freezing organic peanut butter and thawing it will be fine.

 Freezing applesauce is a very simple process to make and good for you that will make your family happy.